Gunmen kill NSCDC officer in Benue – The Sun Nigeria

 Akile is one of the five settlements in Tyomu community, Makurdi local government area of the state that have been enmeshed in communal clashes for sometime now.

-Narrating how the incident happened, a source from the area who did not want to be mentioned said around 4:00am on Monday, the deceased was awoken by an alarm from neighbours and in response, he allegedly came out of his house to know what was amiss.
+Narrating how the incident happened, a source from the area, who did not want to be mentioned, said about 4am on Monday, the deceased was awoken by an alarm from neighbours and in response, he came out of his house to know what was amiss.

-Our source who gave the name of the deceases NSCDC officer as Abeeka Abeeka, an Assistant Commandant opined that he may not have been the target of his assailants.
+Our source, who gave the name of the dead officer as Abeeka Abeeka, an Assistant Commandant, opined that he may not have been the target of his assailants.

-“The gunmen may have killed him in error because our community in which he was resident had recently been fighting with themselves over land/revenue generation issues.
+“The gunmen may have killed him in error because our community in which he was resident had recently been fighting with themselves over land/revenue generation issues,” he said.

-It would be recalled that only a fortnight ago, another NSCDC officer, Joseph Ochogu, an Inspector of Corps was killed in Guma local government area of the state on the line of duty.
+A fortnight ago, another NSCDC officer, Joseph Ochogu, an Inspector of Corps, was killed in Guma local government area of the state in the line of duty.

 Leave a Reply